metabin/metabin/README.md

 - *Torrent-limited scale.* If copies of the same file come across several different torrents, they still do not complement each other as an alternative sources for those who download this file.

+<details><summary>details</summary><p>

 ![](/images/torrent-limited-scale.png)

+*The same applies to torrents with copies of the same file named differently.*

+Because of such architecture you can easily end up in a situaton, when torrent you interested in has no online seeds, but same files are available under several different torrents with large swarms.
+And you have to manually crawl different web-ctalogs untill you meet some of this active torrents.

+</p></details>

 - *Torrent-catalogs dependence.* BitTorrent designed to handle distributed downloads, but links typicaly shared within a special web-catalogs.
 There is no reliable distributed and user-friendly alternative for torrents discovery.

+<details><summary>details</summary><p>

 ![](/images/torrent-catalogs-dependence.png)

+What happens if this web-ctalog get closed?
+Sure, download-guy will continue downloading because he is already has direct connection with share-guy.
+But from this moment there is no (easy) way to find this torrent unless it get published somewhere else.

+</p></details>

 - *Lack of metadata.* Another reason why torrent-catalogs emmerged.
 BitTorrent is all about file sharing, related metadata such as artist's info, posters, trailers usually placed separately on catalog's web-pages.